aws-containers/ecs-task-protection-examples/README.md

 }
 ```

+Note that for full usage of the `ProtectionManager` class your protected
+logic should not be event loop blocking.
+Ensure that you use asynchronous
+methods or yield back to the event loop by breaking heavy workload up into
+multiple smaller computational chunks with `setImmediate()`.
+This is necessary
+so that the background interval inside the `ProtectionManager` can trigger
+periodically to check if task protection needs to be extended during long
+running jobs.

-Additionally the  `ProtectionManager` class is an `EventEmitter` so you
+The `ProtectionManager` class is an `EventEmitter` so you
 can bind to the following events to run your own custom logic when
 task protection state changes: